-Jharkhand govt tables Rs 1.58 lakh cr budget for 2026-27; social sector allocation at Rs 67,460 cr
+Jharkhand govt tables Rs 1.58 lakh cr Budget for 2026-27; social sector allocation at Rs 67,460 cr

 He also hit out at the Union government for "not clearing dues to the tune of Rs 1.36 lakh crore" in lieu of coal mining by central PSUs.

-Kishore said 1.20 lakh crore is proposed for revenue expenditure, 9.2 per cent higher than the previous year, while under capital expenditure, Rs 37,708 crore is proposed, reflecting an increase of 8.5 percent over the previous year's budget.
+Kishore said Rs 1.20 lakh crore is proposed for revenue expenditure, 9.2 per cent higher than the previous year, while under capital expenditure, Rs 37,708 crore is proposed, reflecting an increase of 8.5 percent over the previous year's Budget.

 The minister said the state is estimated to receive Rs 46,000 crore from its own tax revenue and Rs 20,700 crore from non-tax revenue.